fangsonghub/tcsabib/about.md

 - a short summary including the result, the main ideas, etc.;
 - personal comments or reflections.

-Another benefit this might serve is to help navigate a unfamiliar topic more efficiently.
-But of course, it is an essential skill that every researcher needs develop to be able to explore an area and distill the most relevant information effectively.
-So this whole endeavor could just be evil and I leave the decision and risk to yourself.
+I hope it will also be helpful to anyone who wants a quick navigation of some of the topics here.
+But of course, this should only be a jump-start for you to explore an area and distill the most relevant information effectively (an essential skill that every researcher needs to develop).

-That said, everybody is more than welcome to contribute!
+Thanks to all who have been and will be contributing!